ScalableTrustworthyAI/scalabletrustworthyai.github.io/content/courses/tml_winter_2223.md

 - Based on your performance on your exam.
 - The pass threshold for the course will be $\geq 50$% on the exam.
-- There will be two exam dates.
-You can sit only one of them.
+- There will be two exams: Exam 1 and Exam 2.
+    - Case A: Sit Exam 1 and pass → Exam 1 score will be final (cannot sit Exam 2).
+    - Case B: Sit Exam 1 and fail → You may sit Exam 2; Exam 2 score will be final.
+    - Case C: Choose to skip Exam 2 → Exam 2 score will be final.

 **Final score (0 - 100%)**